 The well-laid-out and smooth mobile app makes it easy to find, research and trade stocks and funds.
-So it’s little surprise that it was named the best wealth management app in overall customer satisfaction in J.D.
-Power’s 2020 survey.
+So it’s little surprise that it was named one of the best wealth management apps in overall customer satisfaction in J.D.
+Power’s 2021 survey.

 You’ll find J.P.
 Morgan Self-Directed Investing integrated into the Chase Mobile app, so if you already have that installed, you’re halfway to getting your trade on.
 You’ll be able to create watchlists, and each stock listed links off to its own page, with charts, basic financial statistics, earnings estimates and a trade button that gets you ready to buy or sell.